← HazardNow Learn

 Sources and update behavior

-The card uses public aviation-status snapshots derived from FAA/NAS-style sources and cached for dashboard display.
+The card uses public aviation-status readings derived from FAA/NAS-style sources for dashboard display.

 Visual reference